The Employment Law Review: Brazil

 During the term of the employment contract, the employee has a duty of loyalty to the employer and therefore cannot carry out competing activities unless the employer has given authorisation in this regard.
 Exclusivity does not apply to employees hired on demand (i.e., for work on occasional days, weeks or months).

-Based on court precedents, a non-compete agreement must be executed at the moment of hiring (either included in the employment contract or in a separate document) and must meet the following requirements: (1) it must be limited in geographical area; (2) the former employee is compensated during the non-compete period; (3) it must be for a limited period of time; and (4) it must be limited to the business area of the employer.
+Based on court precedents, a non-compete agreement must be executed at the moment of hiring (either included in the employment contract or in a separate document) and must meet the following requirements: (1) it must be limited in geographical area; (2) the former employee is compensated during the non-compete period; (3) it must be for a limited period; and (4) it must be limited to the business area of the employer.
 Although there is no regulatory legislation, the labour courts have judged non-compete agreements to be valid only when these four requirements are present and provided that the compensation established for the period of non-competition is equal to the salary received by the employee during the term of the employment contract.
-Note that upon contractual termination, if the employer requires the employee to execute a non-compete agreement, the employee is not under an obligation to do so.
+Note that when an employment contract is terminated, if the employer then requires the employee to execute a non-compete agreement, the employee is not under an obligation to do so.

 The employment contract must also contain provisions governing the protection of intellectual or industrial property to the extent applicable and particularly in accordance with the duties being performed by the employee.
 Regarding provisions concerning inventions created by employees (works made for hire) that are the property of the employer, the contract must provide that compensation paid already includes compensation for intellectual property comprising inventions and enhancements.